Deep Learning in Astrophysics: METHODOLOGICAL FOUNDATIONS

-The core operation is message passing---nodes update their representations by aggregating neighbor information across layers:
+The core operation is message passing: Nodes update their representations by aggregating neighbor information across layers:

 where superscript $(l)$ denotes the layer index.
-The aggregation operator $\bigoplus$ (sum, mean, or max) ensures permutation invariance---reordering neighbors does not change the result, just as the mean mass of galaxies does not depend on their catalog order.
-Think of this as galaxies ``communicating'' with their neighbors.
+The aggregation operator $\bigoplus$ (sum, mean, or max) ensures permutation invariance; reordering neighbors does not change the result, just as the mean mass of galaxies does not depend on their catalog order.
+Think of this as galaxies communicating with their neighbors.
 The message function $\psi$ determines what information galaxy $j$ sends to galaxy $i$---perhaps how its star formation might influence neighbors.
 The aggregation $\bigoplus$ combines messages from all neighbors $\mathcal{N}(i)$.
-The update function $\phi$ then updates galaxy $i$'s representation based on its current state and received messages.
+The function $\phi$ then updates galaxy $i$'s representation based on its current state and received messages.

 The functions $\psi^{(l)}$ and $\phi^{(l)}$ are neural networks with learnable parameters---these are optimized during training.
-Given input node features (observed galaxy properties) and a training objective (e.g., predicting star formation rates), the GNN learns what information to pass between neighbors and how to update representations.
+Given input node features (observed galaxy properties) and a training objective (e.g., predicting star-formation rates), the GNN learns what information to pass between neighbors and how to update representations.
 The goal is to find message-passing rules that optimize the final predictions.
 After $L$ layers, each node incorporates information from objects up to $L$ connections away.
 The final representations $\mathbf{h}_i^{(L)}$ enable node-level predictions (individual galaxy properties) or graph-level predictions (entire cluster properties).

-While standard GNNs aggregate information through explicit edges, some architectures modify this approach.
-PointNet \citep{Qi2016}, for instance, can be viewed as a GNN where the graph is fully connected---every node connects to every other node.
+Although standard GNNs aggregate information through explicit edges, some architectures modify this approach.
+PointNet \citep{Qi2016}, for instance, can be viewed as a GNN in which the graph is fully connected---every node connects to every other node.
 This architecture proves particularly effective for point cloud data like galaxy distributions, where the ordering of objects is arbitrary but their collective properties matter.